observerss/socks5/README.md

 # socks5
-an async socks server that can switch outgoing ip
+a minimal async socks server that can switch outgoing ip

 - python 3.6+ only